dallas-hall/learning-linux-and-bash/linux/red-hat/red-hat-rh024.md

 ## vim

-`vi` is in the POSIX standard so it will always be installed on the system, `vim` is `vi` improved.
-It has ia few modes:
-1. Command mode, this is the default mode, any key press is treated as a command.
-2. Extra command mode (i.e. ex command mode), press `:` to enter this mode to enter additional complex commands.
-3. Insert mode, press `i` to enter this mode and any key press is treated as typing into the file
-4. Visual mode, press `v` to enter this mode and you can highlight and select text for copying and pasting.

 `Shift` + double `z` will save and exit `vim` when the file already has a name, this is the same as `wq` or `x`.

-Use `vimtutor` to learn the basics.

 ## Users & Groups